LimeChain/Fruzhin/README.md

 Fruzhin only works
 with [Java 17 Coretto](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html).
-Using any other version may cause cannot calculate secret errors when running the node:
+Using any other version may cause "cannot calculate secret" errors when running the node:

 ```
 org.bouncycastle.tls.crypto.TlsCryptoException: cannot calculate secret